How to Trademark a Logo

 The Risks of Not Trademarking Your Logo

 Should a company worry about trademark registration for its logo?
 That depends.
 Do you have big plans for your company?
+Do you want to protect your brand name and logo from being copied by competitors?
 Because if you do, you need to take steps towards securing the uniqueness of your brand and intellectual property from the get-go.

 Your logo is the most powerful marketing weapon in a small business’s arsenal.
 It represents everything your brand stands for and wordlessly describes what it is exactly that your company does.
 It gives a face to your brand and provides your customers and partners with a flag to rally around.
 A good logo distinguishes you from your competition – and that’s exactly why you need to protect it.

 Every day small businesses find themselves on the receiving end of a lawsuit because the logo they spent $15,000 designing infringes on someone else’s trademark or service mark.
 Worse, they might discover that one of their competitors has ripped off their logo and there’s little they can do about it, because they never took the proper legal steps to protect themselves.

 Don’t let this happen to you.
 When it comes time to create and trademark a logo for your company, make sure it passes legal muster before you sign on the dotted line.
 Here’s how.